purecloudlabs/crossframe-pendo/README.md

 # Installation

 The simplest way to get crossframe-pendo is with [Bower](http://bower.io).
 Just run `bower install crossframe-pendo` to add it to your project.
 Be sure to include the script on all pages of your application, across all iframes.
+Any configuration of iframes should be supported (parent-child, deeply nested, siblings with shared parent, etc.), so long as crossframe-pendo is initialized in every window.

 # Configuration

 ## Initialization

 The crossframe-pendo module will be accessible via `window.crossframePendo`.
 Use the `initialize()` method to have it bootstrap itself.
 Do this in each iframe, and you'll be ready to go!

+The `initialize()` method returns a promise, which will resolve once the Pendo client library loads and crossframe-pendo has completed setup.

 ## Options